PDLP: A Practical First-Order Method for Large-Scale Linear Programming: Practical algorithmic improvements

 \begin{itemize}[leftmargin=.7cm] \item[(i)] (\textbf{Sufficient decay in normalized duality gap}) $ \mu_n(\zc^{n,t+1}, z^{n,0}) \le \beta_{\text{sufficient}} \mu_n(z^{n,0}, z^{n-1,0}) \ , $ \item[(ii)] (\textbf{Necessary decay + no local progress in normalized duality gap})

 \item[(iii)] (\textbf{Long inner loop}) $t \ge \beta_{\text{artificial}} k\ .$ \end{itemize} The motivation for (i) is presented in \cite{applegate2023faster}; it guarantees the linear convergence of restarted PDHG on LP problems.
 The second condition in (ii) is inspired by adaptive restart schemes for accelerated gradient descent where restarts are triggered if the function value increases \cite{o2015adaptive}.
 The first inequality in (ii) provides a safeguard for the second one, preventing the algorithm from restarting every inner iteration or never restarting.
-The motivation for (iii) relates to the primal weights (Section~\ref{sec:primal-weight-update}).
-In particular, primal weight updates only occur after a restart, and condition (iii) ensures that the primal weight will be updated infinitely often.
+The motivation for (iii) relates to the primal weight updates.
+In particular, primal weight updates only occur after a restart (see Line~\ref{alg:primal-weight-updates} of Algorithm~\ref{alg:practical-algorithm}), and condition (iii) ensures that the primal weight will be updated infinitely often.
 This prevents a bad choice of primal weight in earlier iterations from causing progress to stall for a long time.